LizzyonGit/rates_r_us/TESTING.md

 ### Favicon testing
-I ran https://lizzyongit.github.io/fruits-hold-em/ through Realfavicongenerator's [favicon checker](https://realfavicongenerator.net/favicon-checker/lizzyongit.github.io%2Ffruits-hold-em%2F), and I only got a warning about a missing title for web apps, which actually would be taken from the website's title if this would be applicable, which it is not because the website is not an app.
-There is a missing web app manifest which is also not applicable.
+I ran https://rates-r-us-f1ee65907d50.herokuapp.com/ through Realfavicongenerator's [favicon checker](https://realfavicongenerator.net/favicon-checker/rates-r-us-f1ee65907d50.herokuapp.com%2F), and I got a warning saying my svg icon is not squared, so I created a new one.
+Now I just have an issue saying "No touch web app title declared", but the web site's title should be used in this case.

 ## Manual testing